acm-ndsu/Byte-le-2024/docs/source/ores.rst

 .. |doors logo| image:: ./_static/images/doors_logo.png
    :width: 15

 In The Quarry, there is another strange mineral called Ancient Tech.
-It's shape is oddly reminiscent of something from the distant past... |doors logo|
+When refined, its shape is oddly reminiscent of something from the distant past... |doors logo|

 Regardless, Ancient Tech is unique in that it doesn't yield normal points, but scientific points.
 These points will allow you to upgrade your MOB-BOT.
 These upgrades include faster movement speed, placing dynamite, placing traps,